Gyrokinetic ElectroMagnetic

 version.
 Both versions of GEM use a field-aligned coordinate system.
-Ions are treated kinetically, but averaged over their gyro-obits and electrons are treated as drift-kinetic.
+Ions are treated kinetically, but averaged over their gyro-orbits and electrons are treated as drift-kinetic.

 The modeling of the tokamak plasmas

 GEM solves the electromagnetic gyrokinetic equations which are the appropriate equations for well magnetized plasmas.
 The plasma is treated statistically as a kinetic distribution function.
 The distribution function depends on the three-dimensional position, the energy and magnetic moment.
 The time evolution of the distribution function is described by gyrokinetic theory which simply averages the Vlasov-Maxwell system of equations over the fast gyromotion associated with particles exhibiting cyclotron motion about the magnetic field lines.
 This eliminates fast time scales associated with the gyromotion and reduces the dimensionality of the problem from six down to five.

 Algorithm to solve the equations

 GEM uses the delta-f particle-in-cell (PIC) plasma simulation method.
 An expansion about an adiabatic response is made for electrons to overcome the limit of small time step, which is caused by the fast motion of electrons.
 GEM uses a novel electromagnetic algorithm allowing direct numerical simulation of the electromagnetic problem at high plasma pressures.
 GEM uses a two-dimensional domain decomposition (see domain decomposition method) of the grid and particles to obtain good performance on massively parallel computers.
 A Monte Carlo method is used to model small angle Coulomb collisions.